UF Physical Medicine & Rehabilitation Educational Programs

 Medical Education Opportunities

-Interested medical students who want to engage in the Medical Student Research Program (Discovery Pathways) or an opportunity to work with a faculty member should inquire.
+Interested medical students who want to engage in the Medical Student Research Program (Discovery Pathways), Medical Honors Program or an opportunity to work with a faculty member should inquire.
 Opportunities include participation as part of an ongoing or feasible research project or working with a clinician on a scholarly paper or presentation.

 PHYSIATRY IN THE MEDICAL CURRICULUM

-Our faculty are involved in the Medical School Curriculum at UF from the first to the fourth year experience.
+Our faculty are involved in the Medical School Curriculum and the Graduate Medical Sciences Curriculum at UF from the first to the fourth-year experience and graduate school.
 Faculty provide lectures in a variety of intensives, including Pre-preceptorship (MS year 1), Nutrition Intensive (MS year 2), Pediatrics, Internal Medicine, Sports Medicine, and Dermatology/Musculoskeletal Module (MS year 4).
 In addition, Physiatry faculty also engage in fourth year electives including the Art and Science of Advanced Physical Diagnosis and Clinical Reasoning.
 Fourth year electives in Physical Medicine & Rehabilitation are now offered:

-- Exercise is Medicine (ORTH E5 MDT 7570) course director: Dr. Heather Vincent
+• Exercise is Medicine (PMR E5 MDT 7570) course director: Dr. Heather Vincent

 ouR eDUCATION tEAM